Wilton Library will be closed on Monday, October 10th in observance of Columbus Day / Indigenous Peoples' Day.

 New York, NY

-Pass: Free admission for 6 people total once per day.
+Pass: Free admission for 2 adults and 2 children.
+Extra tickets may be purchased at the discounted rate of $18 for adults and $13 for children.
 Please Note: All guests under the age of 16 must be accompanied by an adult for entry into the museum – no exceptions.
 Guests under the age of 16 unaccompanied by an adult will not be permitted to enter the museum.

 South Norwalk, CT